JameyLBabiuk/Basic-c-sharp-projects/README.md

 # Blackjack Game

+The Blackjack Project is a console application seeking to achieve a number of objects.
+First and most vital is code flow by using Visual Studio’s debugger to go step-by-step through the entire program and submit findings as guided.

 # Operators
 In this project, I depict  how overloaded operators function by comparing if employees are equal or not.
 These are the overloaded "!=" operator, and Overloaded "==" operator.
 Additionally, I also illustrated how the common Math Operators function.
 For example, Multiplication.